ngamiga@gmail.com

 68K+ A1200 Build, which would be best?

-So I have been thinking about doing a new A1200 build some point this year, (i got to wait for A1200.net to get me the Cd32 addition case) but have been debating about what to put in it, the new 68K+ platforms are all offering their own unique features and qualities,
+So I have been thinking about doing a new A1200 build some point this year, (i got to wait for A1200.net to ship me the Cd32 edition case) but have been debating about what to put in it, the new 68K+ platforms are all offering their own unique features and qualities,

 Pi5 / mini x86 self build emulation system

-My Original plan, and likely the one I’m still most likely to do, so I can have more freedom on what I can do with the system and what feature I want to add to the platform.
-Plus this if I go this very high end route would be the only system able to run a fast emulated AmigaOS4 system.
+My Original plan, and likely the one I’m still most likely to do, as does give me the most freedom on what I can do with the system and what feature I want to add to the platform.
+Plus if I go this route it’s the only system able to run a fast emulated AmigaOS4 system.

 Vampire V4 / Apollo v4